-Outdoor shades in the Draper@Home collection are built to last for many years.
+Outdoor shades in the Draper At Home collection are built to last for many years.
 But regular cleaning and maintenance will help you get the most out of your outdoor shades.

 - Hardware should be washed with pH neutral water using a garden hose.
 A pressure washer should not be used: high pressure can damage the unit.

 - If there is heavy buildup on the hardware, use a mild detergent, such as dish soap, with a soft sponge.
 Do not use abrasive pads on the hardware.